zxc308/P4-tutorials/Teaching/Stanford_CS344_2018/README.md

 The `simple_router.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
-Your implementation should follow the structure given in this file---replace each `TODO` with logic implementing the missing piece.
+Your implementation should follow the structure given in this file, just replace each `TODO` with logic implementing the missing piece.

 More specifically, you need to implement the main actions used within